lucamegh/AsyncUI/README.md

         }
     },
     renderError: { error, retry in
+        let message = error.recoverySuggestion
-        MyErrorViewController(message: error.recoverySuggestion, retry: retry)
+        return MyErrorViewController(message: message, retry: retry)
     }
 )
 ```

-The error rendering function takes a `RetryAction` instance that incapsulates `AsyncContentViewController`'s retrying logic.
+The error rendering closure takes a `RetryAction` instance that incapsulates `AsyncContentViewController`'s retrying logic.
 Call it from your custom error view controller to give users a chance to reload the asynchronous content.